C0ntra99/belch/README.md

 * Maybe try and write a program to recreate the domain from the mapped domain...

 ## Disclaimer
-This program has blueteams in mind, that being said this is extremely loud on the network and is not considered opsec safe.
+This program is extremly loud on a network and is not considered opsec safe.
 Run at your own risk.